 The cover will provide a legal defence and cover the cost of damages from an employee who has suffered bodily injury or illness whilst working for you.
 This could entail an employee falling on the stairs as a result of a loose carpet.

 Cyber crime insurance

 can cover your legal liability and expenses to mitigate the impact of a theft of customer data.
-While, crime insurance
+While, crime or fidelity insurance

 can cover the financial loss from a fraudulent theft of funds.

 Complete our online application to apply for cyber and crime, we can identify a range of solutions available for your firm.